 When you borrow from a Financial Institution, your purpose defines the type of Loans and your income defines your capability to repay the loan.
 Even if you are capable of repaying it, the Quantum of loan should be serviceable such that it will not prove to be a burden on your finances.

 Loans, if not used judiciously, can make your life miserable.
-Through this article, I want to make you aware of the types of loans products and also how these loans can affect your financial Life.
+Through this article, I want to make you aware of the types of loan products and also how these loans can affect your financial life.

 To make the whole discussion more interesting, I termed some of them as Good loans, which if taken can prove to be good in some way to the Personal Finance and other as Bad loans which if taken can prove to be a big burden on your Financial Life.
 There are two more categories.

 Types of Loans – Good and Not so good loans

 1. Home Loan :

 It is the loan that helps you build or buy the most precious asset of Lifetime – your “Home”.
 This can be termed a good loan because House property is an appreciating asset.
 So, even if you are paying a cost to service the loan, it hardly pinches since property itself is appreciating all along.
 (Read: How prepared are you for your House purchase?)

 What’s more, you get a tax rebate of up to Rs 1.5 Lakh u/s 80C on Principal payment and u/s 24 up to Rs 2 lakh on interest payment.
 This means your interest payment is also being subsidized.(Read: Income tax deduction list FY 2020-21)

 If you have taken a Home loan to purchase a House property for investment purpose, even then you will get the tax benefit.
 But with the new changes announced, the benefit for the second loan is also limited to Rs 2 lakh which was earlier for the unlimited amount of Interest payment.